CrayLabs/SmartSim/doc/experiment.rst

   The example source code is available in the dropdown below for convenient execution and customization.

-  .. dropdown:: Example Driver Script source code
+  .. dropdown:: Example Driver Script Source Code

       .. literalinclude:: tutorials/doc_examples/experiment_doc_examples/exp.py